jigoshop/jigoshop/readme.txt

 4. Standard customer checkout screen

 == Changelog ==
+= 1.5.1 - 2013-02-01 =
-= 1.5 - 2013-01-29 =
+* Fix: 3rd party Shipping modules and Payment gateways will now display in settings = 1.5 - 2013-01-29 =
 * New: General tab setting to display 'Return to Shop' button on the Cart page
 * New: Products tab setting to adjust thumbnail images per row on Product pages